kumi-minh-nguyen/nginx-adc-hol-2024/part3/task_03/readme.txt

 # calls the /get-job api endpoint and renders the job title in bold style.
 kubectl apply -f VirtualServer.yaml

-#From the URL bar of Firefox browser, connect to the web application: https://jobs.local
+# Switch to the Jumphost Firefox to test, connect to the web application: https://jobs.local